Skip to main content

 What is the District Doing?

 To tackle these challenges, our School Board of Trustees has tasked LHISD with boosting our fund balance, which acts like our district's savings.
-To secure stability and flexibility down the line, we're focusing on three main things: Piggy bank with money going in it
+To secure stability and flexibility down the line, we're focusing on three main priorities:

 • Cost saving strategies